It’s going to be that time of year again soon… spring break! Since this feels…

 I’ve only been to Bologna once, but it left a huge impression.

-At that point, I had been to the great cities of Rome, Florence and Venice.
+At that point, I had been to the great cities of Rome, Florence, and Venice.
 Bologna is different.
 It has crowds, but not at “horde” level.
-It allowed me to experience Italian everyday life, relaxing in cafes as the sound of locals chatting in Italian, clinking espresso cups with tiny spoons, washed over me.
+It allowed me to experience Italian everyday life, relaxing in cafes as the sound of locals chatting in Italian and clinking espresso cups with tiny spoons washed over me.

-While there’s more of a tangible realness in Bologna, this city boasts all the art and food we Americans demand of our sometimes once-in-a-lifetime Italian vacation.
+While there’s more of a tangible realness in Bologna, this city boasts all the art and food we Americans love from our sometimes once-in-a-lifetime Italian vacation.
 And yet being there is not demanding at all.
 Benvenuto to your new favorite Italian city.